 It is available in both Google Sheets and Microsoft Excel as an add-on.

-Gather priceless data with HubSpot across different market journeys and enable all business departments to make informed decisions based on the data collected.
+With HubSpot, priceless data can be gathered across different market journeys, enabling all business departments to make informed decisions based on the data collected.

 This tool allows you to create specific customer segments.
-The tool also works as a customer relationship management software with plenty of capabilities to optimize data.
+It also functions as customer relationship management software with many capabilities for optimizing data.

 Conclusion

-Customer data analytics can help your organizations gather vital insights for their well-being.
-However, this does not replace the fundamental aspects of transforming your business.
+Customer data analytics can help organizations gather vital insights for their well-being.
+However, it does not replace the fundamental aspects of business transformation.

 The good old-fashioned ways of servicing your customers still hold a substantial part-time role in your business development.